-The section continues to play an active role in Societas Celtologica Nordica, hosting the Fourteenth International Symposium of the society in May 2015.
-Other recent conferences have included Irish America: past and present perspectives, organised in conjunction with the Swedish Institute for North American Studies in March 2014; as well as Irish Studies Symposia held in 2012 and 2013.
+The section continues to play an active role in Societas Celtologica Nordica, hosting the 14th International Symposium of the society, May 2015, and 17th International Symposium, May 2022.
+Other previous conferences have included Irish America: past and present perspectives, organised in cooperation with the Swedish Institute for North American Studies in March 2014; as well as Irish Studies Symposia held in 2012 and 2013.
 The section offers a number of courses in Celtic Studies.

 Staff at the Celtic Section have expertise in the following research areas (see individual researcher profiles for details):